PelumiBG/SeatNow/READme.md

 1. SeatNow is an Event app that allows organizers to book a space
 2. Event Organizers Register their event on the app
-3. Users can register an account to book a seat
+3. Users can register an account to book a seat.

+## Future Improvement
+1. Add Admin Dashboard.